wp-plugins/custom-team-manager/readme.txt

 = Is there any options/settings page for the plugin? =

-No, for now there is no options/settings page.
-But it'll be added on next version.
+Yes, you can change few options there from plugin Settings page.

-= Do I need to use any supporting plugin for best use of this plugin? =
+= Do you need to use any supporting plugin for best use of this plugin? =

 Yes, if you want to reorder your members, please install and activate 'Post Types Order' plugin.